stetson06/stetson06.github.io/_posts/2022-01-18-predicting-customer-loyalty.md

 <br>
 ### Feature Importance <a name="rf-model-feature-importance"></a>

 In our Linear Regression model, to understand the relationships between input variables and our ouput variable, loyalty score, we examined the coefficients.
 With our Decision Tree we looked at what the earlier splits were.
 These allowed us some insight into which input variables were having the most impact.

 Random Forests are an ensemble model, made up of many, many Decision Trees, each of which is different due to the randomness of the data being provided, and the random selection of input variables available at each potential split point.

-Because of this, we end up with a powerful and robust model, but because of the random or different nature of all these Decision trees - the model gives us a unique insight into how important each of our input variables are to the overall model.
+Because of this, we end up with a powerful and robust model, but because of the random or different nature of all these Decision trees, the model gives us a unique insight into how important each of our input variables are to the overall model.

-As we’re using random samples of data, and input variables for each Decision Tree - there are many scenarios where certain input variables are being held back and this enables us a way to compare how accurate the models predictions are if that variable is or isn’t present.
+As we’re using random samples of data and input variables for each Decision Tree, there are many scenarios where certain input variables are being held back and this enables us a way to compare how accurate the models predictions are if that variable is or isn’t present.

 So, at a high level, in a Random Forest we can measure *importance* by asking *How much would accuracy decrease if a specific input variable was removed or randomized?*

 If this decrease in performance, or accuracy, is large, then we’d deem that input variable to be quite important, and if we see only a small decrease in accuracy, then we’d conclude that the variable is of less importance.

 At a high level, there are two common ways to tackle this.
-The first, often just called **Feature Importance** is where we find all nodes in the Decision Trees of the forest where a particular input variable is used to split the data and assess what the Mean Squared Error (for a Regression problem) was before the split was made, and compare this to the Mean Squared Error after the split was made.
+The first, often just called **Feature Importance** is where we find all nodes in the Decision Trees of the forest where a particular input variable is used to split the data and assess what the Mean Squared Error (for a Regression problem) was before the split was made, and compare this to the MSE after the split was made.
 We can take the *average* of these improvements across all Decision Trees in the Random Forest to get a score that tells us *how much better* we’re making the model by using that input variable.

 If we do this for *each* of our input variables, we can compare these scores and understand which is adding the most value to the predictive power of the model!